-BECC works in close coordination with NADB and other border stakeholders, including federal, state, and local agencies, the private-sector and the general public, to identify, develop, certify and implement environmental infrastructure projects primarily in five key sectors:
+NADB works with border stakeholders, including federal, state, and local agencies, the private-sector and the general public, to identify, develop, certify and implement environmental infrastructure projects primarily in five key sectors:

 Board of Directors

-The Charter also establishes a single, ten-member Board of Directors to govern the two institutions.
+The Charter also establishes a ten-member Board of Directors to govern the institution.
 The bi-national Board is comprised of three representatives from each government, a representative of a border state from each country, and a representative of the general public who resides in the border region from each country.